strudel-science/strudel-kit/docs/README.md

 # STRUDEL Kit Docs

 Welcome to the STRUDEL Kit Docs!
+STRUDEL Kit is a web development toolkit for building scientific UIs based on the STRUDEL Design System and Task Flows.
+It consists of a command-line bootstrapping tool and a suite of React-based JavaScript templates.
+Visit [strudel.science](https://strudel.science) for more information about the STRUDEL project.

 ## What's here?